Michael-Obele/Michael-Obele/README.md

 **Who I Am:**

-I'm a Network Engineer with a strong passion for full-stack development.
-I thrive on growth and constantly strive to learn and build impactful web applications.
-I am particularly enthusiastic about contributing to the Svelte ecosystem.
+I'm a full-stack dev with a knack for networking.
+Love building awesome web apps and contributing to open source, especially in the Svelte ecosystem.

 **What I Do:**